GoogleCloudPlatform/dotnet-docs-samples/dlp/api/Snippets/README.md

-# .NET Cloud Translation API Samples
+# .NET Cloud DLP API Samples

 A collection of samples that demonstrate how to call the [Google Cloud DLP API](https://cloud.google.com/dlp/) from C#.